Meeting with literature

 Author : Centre national de la danse

-The relationship between dance and literature is not the least among the various artistic hybrids, which have nourished choreographic creation across history.
-The subject matter of a ballet that explains the narrative of a work of dance is already a type of link between writing and choreography.
-Contemporary dance too presents various interactions between choreographic art and literature.
-Certain contemporary choreographers draw their inspiration from what they read.
-Sometimes an emblematic literary character becomes the central figure of shows.
+The relationship between dance and literature is not the least among the various artistic hybrids which have nourished choreographic creation across history.
+The subject matter of a ballet which explains the narrative programme of a work of dance is already a type of link between writing and choreography and, in the 19th century, the novelist, poet and art critic Théophile Gautier was the author of important ballet libretti, literary works in themselves, including that of Giselle.

-La Danse de l’épervier - Hideyuki Yano
+La Danse de l’épervier (The dance of the hawk)

 A few words about Don Quixotte

-Errance - Don Quichotte, solo provisoire – Dominique Boivin
+Don Quichotte, solo provisoire

 The destiny of Othello returns the choreographer to the vacillating identity which he feels deeply: “When you start to no longer recognise yourself in any identifiable territory, the imaginary becomes your territory.
 This is what [Edouard] Glissant calls créolité.
 I feel happy among foreigners because there is a type of vagueness, of opacity which suits me, because then the concept of identity becomes less defined.”
 The figure of Othello allows the choreographer to simultaneously dance and stage the theatrical archetype and the autobiography.

 2. The text and/or the writer on the stage

 From his early works, the choreographer George Appaix has combined words with movements.
 A founding piece of the repertoire of the company La Liseuse, created in 1985, Antiquités was "a psalmodic dance on the verses of Homer".
 This piece required the dancers to sing as a choir and to become both speakers and dancers.
 The text became thus a simultaneously narrative, musical and choreographic element.